 Personal Data.
-Means any information that directly or indirectly (indirectly means data that together with other information, such as an IP-address) can be related to an identifiable private individual, such as name, personal security number, picture, email address and job application documents.
+Means any information that directly or indirectly (indirectly indicates data that together with other information, such as an IP-address) can be related to an identifiable private individual, such as name, personal security number, picture, email address and IP-address.

 In the course of our recruitment process, we always look for new potential talents.
 We collect and process data about you if you are a potential recruit contacting us by your own initiative and if you are a potential recruit who we scout on our initiative.

 Depending on the circumstances, we may process the following types of personal data about you:

 Information you give to us.
 Most of the information we collect comes directly from you, provided by you in your communications with us, in person, by email or in your application documents.
 You can always choose not to provide us with certain information.
 However, not providing requested personal data may affect or prevent us from evaluating your application or consider you as a candidate.

 Information we collect about you.
 Sometimes we obtain information in other ways, such as from previous employers, references, social media networks such as LinkedIn or from publicly available external sources and authorities.